Disjoin-Covid-19/Starthere/README.md

 # <h3> LEARN MORE ABOUT WHAT WE HAVE ACCOMPLISHED <h3>

-Our pitch deck for helpfule Engineering Hackathon is on the Disjoin Slides deck_Helpful.pdf
+Our pitch deck for helpfull Engineering Hackathon is on the Disjoin Slides deck_Helpful.pdf

 Our team details on Team.doc